swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates.md

 ##### Checkout completed
-*This has been migrated to a script*
+*This email is usually sent with a script.
+The canonical version of the text is the version below.*

 Hi [name],